tmargary/customer_churn/README.md

 - Build model to predict customer churn.
 - Use Principal component analysis to understand which features are the most important.
 - Optimized XGBoost using GridsearchCV to reach the best model.
-- Deploy the model via FlaskAPI
+- Deploy the model via FlaskAPI.

 ### Data Cleaning